snarang94/React-CodeIgnitor-PHP/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Use dummy.json as a sample to upload players

 ### Prerequisites